Caripson/ProML/docs/batch_processing.md

 ...
 ```

-By standardizing the concept of batch processing, PromptLang provides a powerful, scalable way to apply language models to large-scale data analysis tasks, moving beyond single, interactive executions.
+By standardizing the concept of batch processing, ProML provides a powerful, scalable way to apply language models to large-scale data analysis tasks, moving beyond single, interactive executions.